Anna Popplewell: Career

 Popplewell's first major role was in the film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), where she played Susan Pevensie at the age of 16.
 She has a fear of mice, requiring a double to undertake part of her scene at the Stone Table.
 The film emerged as a blockbuster, and earned acclaim from critics and audiences.
 She reprised her role in the sequel, The Chronicles of Narnia: Prince Caspian (2008), in which she acted with William Moseley, Skandar Keynes, Georgie Henley and Ben Barnes.
 She also made a cameo appearance in the third Narnia film, The Chronicles of Narnia: The Voyage of the Dawn Treader (2010).
 Collectively, the films have grossed over $1.5 billion worldwide.

 In 2012, Popplewell played the character Chyler Silva in the live action 5-part mini series Halo 4: Forward Unto Dawn.
 In 2013, she began playing Lola, a friend of Mary, Queen of Scots, in the CW television series Reign.
 Filming took place in Ireland and Canada.
 She played the role until 2016.

 Since 2018, Popplewell has narrated the audiobooks Dear Mrs. Bird and its sequels Yours, Cheerfully and Mrs. Porter Calling for Simon & Schuster Audio; London's Number One Dog-Walking Agency, for HarperAudio; Queen of Coin and Whispers for Bolinda Publishing Pty Ltd; Jane Eyre for Penguin Audio; Everything is Lies for Michael Joseph Publishers; and her grandfather Sir Oliver Popplewell's novel, The Prime Minister and His Mistress, for Lulu Publishing Services.

 In 2023, Popplewell played Kate in the horror film The Nun II, which was a commercial success.
 Writing for Forbes, Simon Thompson praised her return, calling Popplewell a "familiar and welcome face in the cast".
 Alison Foreman of IndieWire described her as "especially warm" and "easy-to-root-for".
 Also in 2023, she made her stage debut playing the titular role in the play Hedda Gabler.

 Personal life

 Popplewell married Sam Caird in 2016.
-The couple has one daughter.
+The couple have two children.